christophrust/Rmailer/README.md

 ### Windows

-[Rtools](https://cran.r-project.org/bin/windows/Rtools/) is required to build the package.
+[Rtools](https://cran.r-project.org/bin/windows/Rtools/) is required to build the package from source.

+A prebuilt binary (thanks to [win-builder](https://win-builder.r-project.org/)) is also available [here](https://christophrust.de/rpkg/Rmailer_0.2.zip).

 ## Installation